tv2-oss/bifrost-gateway-controller/README.md

 ### Why Not Use e.g. Crossplane or Helm?

-An important objective of the *cloud-gateway-controller* is to maintain a Gateway-API compatible interface towards users.
+An important objective of the *cloud-gateway-controller* is to maintain a Gateway API compatible interface towards users.
 This would not be possible with techniques such as Crossplane and Helm.
-Also, the mapping from the gateway-API to e.g. a Crossplane composition is non-trivial, i.e. it is difficult to do with purely templating.
+Also, the mapping from the Gateway API to e.g. a Crossplane composition is non-trivial, i.e. it is difficult to do with purely templating.

 The *cloud-gateway-controller* implements some of the same composition logic as e.g. Crossplane.
-Why did we not use Crossplane compositions, e.g. build a gateway-API implementation using the following hierarchy of services?
+Why did we not use Crossplane compositions, e.g. build a Gateway API implementation using the following hierarchy of services?

 - Cloud-gateway-controller implements facade gateway API, stamps out Crossplane claim